In this article, you will learn What is Gear & How it works? Its Working, Applications, Types of gears, and Different Types of Gear Trains.

 In this type, the two perpendicular axes of the gearing do not intersect each other.
 The two types of gearing that fall into this category are Worm Gear and hypoid Gear.

 In this type, the perpendicular axis of the gears tends to intersect at a certain point.
-The types of gears that fall under are the straight bevel Gear, spiral bevel Gears, and Gears. some typical application of straight bevel gear is the differential mechanism in the automobile.
+The types of gear that fall under are the straight Bevel Gear, spiral bevel Gears, and Gears. some typical application of straight bevel gear is the differential mechanism in the automobile.

 In a simple gear train of two spur gears, the input motion and force are applied to the driver gear.
 The driver gear rotates the driven gear without slipping.